RickDB/PlexMALSync/README.md

 ### Step 2 - Retrieve the library ID

-Easiest way is to open your Plex "Anime" section and look in the url for```sections=1``` or ```sections%2F1&``` both meaning section ID 1.
+Easiest way is to open your Plex Anime section(s) and look in the url for```sections=1``` or ```sections%2F1&``` both meaning section ID 1.

-Now we have everything we need to sync Plex with MyAnimeList, by default new entries get added as "Planned to Watch" as that is the only state MyAnimeList list that would fit it as it lacks something like collected:
+Now we have everything we need to sync Plex with MyAnimeList, by default new entries get added as "Planned to Watch" as that is the only state MyAnimeList list that would fit it as it lacks something like collected.

 ### Command line arguments